 Full disclosure

 When a blogger is honest enough to declare any gifts they receive, it encourages the reader to trust their content.
-For example, I found out yesterday that respected blogger (and all round nice guy) Chris Brogan, receives his hosting for free from a well-known hosting provider.
+For example, I found out yesterday that big time blogger Chris Brogan, receives his hosting for free from a well-known hosting provider.
 The reason I now know, is that Chris openly disclosed this gift in a post he wrote, about the company who give him his free hosting.
+Sadly, there are no disclosures anywhere about his cross-promotion of products with other top bloggers, which kind of defeats the object of disclosing an affiliate link or sponsor.

 That kind of honest declaration, allows readers to place the post in context, of how they feel, knowing about the relationship the blogger has with the company.